-Cambodia history is a tortuous path from the once most powerful empire in Southeast Asia to an atrocious regime and a country which came close to dissapearence.
+Cambodia history is a tortuous path from the once most powerful empire in Southeast Asia, life under colonial ambition, survival of an atrocious regime and emergance as a young and vibrant Country.

 The first vestiges of human presence in Cambodia date back 6,000 years and mark the starting point of Cambodian pre-history.
 By the first century AD trade routes between China and India had developed and groups of settlers appeared in the Mekong Delta.
 Chinese records mention the Funan Kingdom as one of the earliest trading settlements and finds have been made of Roman coins confirming the establishment of a staging post on important trade routes between West and East.
 Funan was strongly influenced by Indian religious and social ideas and is known as the first precursor of the Khmer empire.
 The second predecessor would be the Chenla Kingdom in the 6th century that, according to Chinese records, gained control over Funan and moved inland.